JustinKolaras/NS-Utility/README.md

-# NS Utility 🚀
+# NS Utility

-An open-source application for the Next Saturday Discord server.
-This project is in beta.
+#### An open-source ease of use application that communicates with the Roblox API - specifically for Next Saturday.
+This bot is in beta.

 Bot Author: **Aero#7460**